-Where records indicate that an overseas company or trust owns a residential property, a letter referring to the Annual Tax on Enveloped Dwellings (ATED) is being sent directly to the company.
+Where records indicate that an overseas company or trust owns a residential property, a letter referring to the annual tax on enveloped dwellings (ATED) is being sent directly to the company.
 The letter also brings attention to the non-resident landlord (NRL) scheme, requesting non-resident company tax returns to be sent to them if the landlord lives abroad and lets or rents out the property.

 Letter to the occupier of the residential property

 This letter notifies the occupier of a property owned by an overseas company that tax may need to be withheld from rent and paid to HMRC by the tenant.
 It explains the circumstances when this will be required and how to register.
-It also includes a form which requests numerous details, including the date the taxpayer first moved to the property and the amount of rent being paid.
+It also includes a form which requests numerous details, including the date the occupier first moved to the property and the amount of rent being paid.

 We recommend that professional advice is taken before replying to establish the appropriate response in each individual case.
-It is also important to contact the occupier of the property to ascertain whether any such HMRC correspondence has been received.
+It is also important for owners to contact the occupier of the property to ascertain whether any such HMRC correspondence has been received.

 If you would like to discuss any of the above, or if you require our help or advice on how to respond to either letter, we would be happy to assist.